JoKneeMo/putio-get/README.md

 # Putio-Get
 A downloader for content stored in put.io.

 It allows you to sync a put.io directory locally when new files are added.

+This was created for my own purposes, it's not perfect, but it works for MY needs.

+Available on Docker Hub: https://hub.docker.com/r/jokneemo/putio-get

 **This is not affiliated with nor supported by put.io**